Riffatad/Python-Challenge/README.md

 Greatest Increase in Profits: Aug-16 ($1862002)
 Greatest Decrease in Profits: Feb-14 ($-1825558)

-The reusult should be displayed at the terminal and output in txt file.
+The result should be displayed at the terminal and output in the text file.

-# The Python script import OS file and CSV file
-# Then file path is defined
-# Using IF comamand Error check is used to check if the file exists if yes it will move next other wise it will error that file does not exist.
-Next it reads the header and also skip the header row.
+Opens the CSV file and reads it using a CSV reader Skips the header row and processes each subsequent row.
-This if command is to ensure there is atleast one data row Next we initialized following variables :
+Initializes variables:
+(sum, count, average change, highest and lowest change).

+# Calculate the following:
-       # Total sum of the values
+•	Total sum of profit/loss values.
-        # Count of the number of months
+•	Count of the number of months.
-        # Total change in values for average calculation

-        # Highest change value
-        # Lowest change value
-        # Date of the highest change
-        # Date of the lowest change

-Starting from the first row adding the first value to the sum and increasing counting months by 1 The for loop

-        # Process the first row
-        # Initialize the previous_row value
-        # Add the first value to the total sum
-        # Increment the count of months

-        # Iterate through the remaining rows

-         # Convert the current value to an integer

-        # Calculate the difference between the current and previous values

-        # Update the highest and lowest changes

-        # Update the total sum and previous_row for the next iteration

-        # Calculate the average change, handle case with less than 2 months

-        # Prepare the output content

-        # Write the output content to the file

-        # Inform the user that the results have been written
+•	Average change in profit/loss values.
+•	Greatest increase and decrease in profits, along with the corresponding dates.
+     The results will not only output on the terminal but will also save into the Financial_analysis.txt this file is saved in Analysis folder.
+# Error checks
+If the header row does not have data after header row it prompts error message and will exit.
+ Also, error check is on the csv file existence if the file is not it will be prompt an error message.

 # PYPOLL